Skip to main content

 The real problem with Notion

-The team had documentation.
-The problem was that the documentation was the wrong kind: well-formatted pages about architecture that had not been updated in eight months, and a Slack search that required knowing what to look for.
+The typical team has documentation.
+The problem is that it is the wrong kind: well-formatted pages about architecture that have not been updated in eight months, and a Slack search that requires knowing what to look for.

-New developers spent their first two weeks discovering undocumented conventions by asking senior engineers.
-Senior engineers spent significant time answering the same questions in slightly different forms.
+New developers spend their first weeks discovering undocumented conventions by asking senior engineers.
+Senior engineers spend significant time answering the same questions in slightly different forms.
+This reference architecture describes how kx skills are designed to absorb that load.

 Skills as version-controlled knowledge

-kx supports SKILL.md files — plain markdown documents that extend the agent with project-specific context.
-The team committed skills alongside the codebase:
+kx supports SKILL.md files: plain markdown documents that extend the agent with project-specific context.
+The team commits skills alongside the codebase:

 .kx/skills/